saurav193/capstone_BIBA/doc/internal_report.md

 </div>

+The next two histograms illustrate the distribution of missing `unacast_session_count`.
+As shown in Figure 4, there are a handful of playgrounds that have the target value available for fewer than half of the months.

 <div class="figure">

 <img src="../results/report_figures/figure_4.png" alt="Figure 4.
 Histogram of the number of target values available for each of the 2505 playgrounds." width="464" />